fong-lab/fong-lab-old-website/research/index.md

 {%
   include feature.html
   image="images/photo.jpg"
-  headline="Experience-dependent plasticity"
-  text=text
+  headline="Experience-dependent plasticity in visual circuits" text=text
 %}

 {% capture text %}
 Variability in ongoing neural activity influences the capacity for neural circuits to undergo plasticity.
-This can fundamentally limit plasticity potential in mature systems or states of disease.
-We seek to develop neural interfaces and control architectures for precisely regulating neural activity to create conditions that are permissive for plasticity.
+This can fundamentally limit plasticity potential in mature systems or in states of disease.
+We develop neural interfaces and control architectures for precisely regulating neural activity to create conditions that promote plasticity at the cellular, synaptic, and circuit levels.
 {:.center}
 {% endcapture %}